liamwilley/emerald/_posts/2016-04-04-A-Letter-To-The-Future.md

 ---
-title: A Letter To The Future
+title: A LETTER TO THE FUTURE
 ---

 Dear Future Sam….